 I was told that the Mastercard concierge team would forward my information to Sixt who would manually upgrade my account to Platinum status.
 The process would take four to six weeks.
 Wait, what???

 What system can take up to 45 days to process an upgrade?
 Our rental was several months away so waiting wasn’t a problem.
 Still, I was shocked at how long this would take.
 I can’t imagine how anything could ever take that long as even if you had to email someone a name, it should be done within a week.

 I’m happy to say that my online Sixt account was upgraded to Platinum within just a few days and it took about 4 weeks for me to receive my Sixt Platinum card in the mail (yes, they really do still send out membership cards).

 If you want to know if your card offers Mastercard World Elite benefits, I’m really not sure.
 I know that our Citi Prestige and Citi Premier are both World Elite Cards.
 The same goes for my Barclays JetBlue Plus card and Barclays American Airlines Aviator Red card.
 I’ve looked online but can’t find a definitive list.
 My suggestion is to look at your card and if it says World Elite, you’re good.

-For this experience so far, the Mastercard World Elite concierge was very nice.
-He even emailed me a follow up when the upgrade was processed (I noticed the status had changed online long before the concierge emailed me).
+For this experience, the Mastercard World Elite concierge was very nice.
+He even followed up by email when the upgrade was processed (I noticed the status had changed online long before the concierge emailed me).
 Sixt sent me a Platinum card, as promised.